Moulton F.C.: History

 Moulton were formed in 1896, playing their first game against the village of Old, resulting in a 2–2 draw.
 In 2004, the club won the Northamptonshire Combination Premier Division, finishing runners up in 2005 and 2006.
 In 2022, the club was admitted into the Spartan South Midlands League Division One.

+At the end of the 2024/25 Season, Moulton finished 3rd and were promoted to the Premier Division South of the United Counties League, via the play offs.

 Ground

 The club currently play at Brunting Road, Moulton.
-In 2018, a 3G pitch was installed at the ground.
+In 2018, a 3G pitch and 200 seater stand was installed at the ground.